-Participants will predict the probability that culturally relevant moderators will impact the focal effect at the individual and subsample levels of analysis.
+Participants will predict the probability that culturally relevant moderators will impact the focal effect at the individual and samplesubsample levels of analysis.
 After reading how the moderators will be tested, participants in each study will be randomly assigned to complete predictions for five of the potential moderators.
-For each moderator, they will respond to two items (i.e., individual and sample level predictions), the order of which will be randomized between participants.
+A brief definition of the moderator will be provided when necessary followed by theFor each moderator, they will respond to two items (i.e., individual and sample level predictions), the order of which will be randomized between participants.
 A brief definition of the moderator will be provided as a parenthetical in the items when necessary.
 Moderator presentation order will also be randomized.